Virtualization-projects/ee-workshop/README.md

-# Deploying Multi-OS applications with Docker EE
+# Deploying Multi-OS applications with Docker Enterprise

-Docker EE 2.0 is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of both Linux and Windows Server Containers.
+Docker Enterprise 3.0 is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of both Linux and Windows Server Containers.
 It is also the first platform to support both Docker Swarm and Kubernetes orchestration.

-In this lab we'll use a Docker EE cluster.
+In this lab we'll use a Docker Enterprise cluster.
 You will have an environment that is either Linux only, comprised of Windows and Linux nodes.
 We'll deploy both a Java web app on Linux and a multi-service application that includes both Windows and Linux components using Docker Swarm.
 Then we'll take a look at securing and scaling the application.
 Finally, we will then deploy the app using Kubernetes.

 > **Difficulty**: Intermediate (assumes basic familiarity with Docker) If you're looking for a basic introduction to Docker, check out [https://training.play-with-docker.com](https://training.play-with-docker.com)